daniel5151/blog/content/post/emoji-shortcodes.md

 ## Future Work?

-This project is a real hodgepodge of hacks on top of hacks, but nevertheless, the end result is a lookup function that crunches \~34kb of raw, un-queryable data into a miniscule \~20kb of code + data that can be queried in constant time without requiring any dynamic allocation at runtime.
+This project has been a real hodgepodge of hacks on top of hacks, but nevertheless, the end result is a lookup function that crunches \~34kb of raw, un-queryable data into a miniscule \~20kb of code + data that can be queried in constant time without requiring any dynamic allocation at runtime.
 Neato!

 I'm pretty much done with this project for now, but there are still a few ideas that might be worth exploring to compress things down even more: